akvasan2/MonteCarloPathwaySearch/README.md

 	minimize_output/dcdsstart_*.dcd

-C. Evaluation of pair interaction energy of the drug poses.
-(Found in Analysis/PIE)
+C. Evaluation of pair interaction energy of the minimized drug poses.
+(Found in Conf_Search/Analysis/PIE)

+Required files:

+	Structure and coordinate (e.g. psf and pdb) files stored in Conf_Search/Input_Files

+	Parameter files: stored in Conf_Search/Parameters

+	pairInteractionFile (PIE.pdb):specifying atoms of the pair of molecules for calculating PIE.
+B column of each atom of the two molecules should equal 1 or 2

+How to run:

+	bash run.sh

+Output:

+	Output/PIE.dat

-D. Evaluation of slow coordinates of the drug poses.
-(Found in Analysis/Slow_Coordinates)
+D. Evaluation of values for the slow coordinates (z-coordinate, inclination, azimuthal) for the drug poses.
+Very important to obtain this data to use in the MCPS algorithm (Found in Conf_Search/Analysis/Slow_Coordinates)

+Required files:

+	Structure (i.e. psf) file stored as Conf_Search/Input_Files/system.psf

+How to run:

+	vmd slow_coor.tcl

+Output:

+	slow_coor.dat: columns are z-coor, inclination, azimuthal data for each pose

-2. Monte Carlo Based Pathway Search (MCPS) Algorithm to walk through the energy landscape using MC moves.
+**Monte Carlo Based Pathway Search (MCPS).** Algorithm to walk through the energy landscape using MC moves.
 Since rotation and translation are slow degrees of freedom, limited changes in antibiotic orientation and position are allowed in each MC move.
 Need to run this multiple times to obtain multiple trajectories such that interested conformational space is sufficiently sampled.
 You can determine the convergence by plotting the trajectory density, projected onto the individual conformation spaces.
 This code can be run on multiple processors.
 (Found in MCPS directory)

+How to run:

+	python run.py

+Output:

+	Output_Files/transition_search.dat

-3. Determination of most likely pathways sampled in our MCPS trajectories.
-The trajectory data is used to construct a transition matrix which is inputted into Dijkstra's algorithm to obtain the most likely path.
+**Determination of most likely pathways sampled in our MCPS trajectories.** The trajectory data is used to construct a transition matrix which is inputted into Dijkstra's algorithm to obtain the most likely path.
 Can also be used to distinguish diverging paths.
 (Found in MostLikelyPathway directory)

-The README files within each step of the method go into more details about the necessary parameters.
+Divided into 2 substeps:

+A. Filtering trajectories (Found in MostLikelyPathway)

+How to run:

+	python Filter_Trajectories.py

+Output:

+	Traj_Group_Data/cluster1_paths.dat

+	Traj_Group_Data/cluster2_paths.dat

+B. Idenfitication of most likely pathways (Found in MostLikelyPathway/Dijkstras)

+How to run:

+	python Dijkstras/Find_Paths.py

+Output:

+	Cluster1/pathway.dat: Most Likely Path files for each group Cluster2/pathway.dat

 Necessary softwares/programming environments:

 	VMD
-	Additional plugins necessary:
+	Additional VMD plugins necessary:
-		Orient plugin Instructions to install are at https://www.ks.uiuc.edu/Research/vmd/script_library/scripts/orient/
+		Orient: Instructions to install are at https://www.ks.uiuc.edu/Research/vmd/script_library/scripts/orient/

 	Python 3
 	Modules necessary: